-The National Academy of Sciences Gulf Scholars Program (GSP) aims to prepare undergraduate students from any major to address challenges and issues facing the Gulf south region.
-GSP students will participate in academic experiences focused on the program's core areas: community health and resilience, environmental protection and stewardship, and offshore energy safety.
-In addition to coursework, GSP students will participate in summer research and creative projects focused on supporting people, ecosystems and industries in and around the Gulf of Mexico.
-Students from all majors are welcome to participate in projects that will combine multiple perspectives as not just experts, but problem-solvers in topics related to the gulf.
+The National Academies Gulf Scholars Program (GSP) aims to prepare undergraduate students from any major to address challenges and issues facing the gulf south region.
+LSU Gulf Scholars will participate in immersive projects, courses, excursions and activities focused on supporting people, ecosystems and industries in and around the Gulf of Mexico.

 Each summer, up to 25 students will be funded for a 10-week faculty-mentored research project centered on topics related to the gulf.
 Gulf Impact Project students will receive up to $6,000 in funding for wages, supplies, and travel related to their project.
 Students from any major are welcome to apply!

 - Scholars will first be accepted into the program in the fall, and apply to a Gulf Impact Project the following spring.